 Type 6.
-Blocked design decision processes (public works).
-Two processes were identical to type 5 decision processes until they entered the final stages of the selection process.
-Then both proposed solutions met strong resistance from outside groups.
-Both were public works projects developed by government agencies, and both were resisted by groups of citizens who protested the disruptions these projects would cause.
+Blocked Design Decision Processes (Public Works): Two processes were identical to type 5 decision processes until they entered the final stages of the selection process Then both proposed solutions met strong resistance from outside groups.
+Both were public works projects developed by government agencies, an were resisted by groups of citizens who protested the disruptions these projects would cause.

-Decision process 20 involved resistance to a neighborhood redevelopment plan, and decision process 21, resistance to an extended airport runway.
+Decision process 20 involved resistance to a neighbourhood redevelopment plan and decision process 21 resistance to an extended airport runway.
 In decision process 21, shown in Figure 7, the runway extension was necessary if the airport was to maintain its status.
-The announcement of the completed design was the signal for a series of attacks on the organization and its proposal.
+The announcement of the completed design was the signal for a series of attacks on the organisation and its proposal.
 First a civic group proposed an alternative plan, but that was found unacceptable.
 Then, bills were introduced in the legislature to block the original proposal.
 Finally, law suits were instituted to render the proposal illegal on a technicality.
-The organization chose to meet most of these threats through direct confrontation bargaining.
+The organisation chose to meet most of these threats through direct confrontation bargaining.
 (At the time of the study, the decision process was not yet completed.)

 Type 7.
-Dynamic design decision processes (facilities).
-The dynamic design decision processes are the most complex of the decision processes encountered.
+Dynamic Design Decision Processes (Facilities): The dynamic design decision processes are the most complex of the decision processes encountered.
 Processes 22 to 25 followed a basic design or modified search pattern, but all four encountered multiple interrupts with the result that the flow of activities became very complicated.
-None took less than a year, and two took more than four years.
-One was categorized as a problem and three as problem-crises.
-Again, most interestingly, all four cases involved the same type of output, new facilities: a new plant, new college building, new university laboratory, and bank headquarters building.
-We conclude that the dynamic nature of these facilities decisions reflects (a) the relatively large investment needed, (b) the complex design activity involved in such facilities, and, paradoxically, (c) the likelihood of new option interrupts because of the availability of ready-made structures.
+None took less than a year and two took more than four years.
+One was categorised as a problem and three as problem-crises.
+Again, most interestingly, all four cases involved the same type of output, new facilities: new plant, new college building, new university laboratory and bank headquarters building.
+We conclude that the dynamic nature of these facilities decisions reflects (a) the relatively large investment needed, (b) the complex design activity involved in such facilities, and paradoxically, (c) the likelihood of new option interrupts because of the availability of ready-made structures.